Peligrietzer/feral_machines/posts/parasitic_disengagement.md

 population is doing _better_ than the other, in any objectively meaningful sense.
 Only that it has lost any means of telling its counterparts apart.
-A teacher whose tests have become so impossibly difficult that all of her students uniformly fail, for example, is "outperforming" the students, in this sense, -- but in this sense alone.
+A teacher whose tests have become so impossibly difficult that all of her students uniformly fail, for example, is "outperforming" the students, in this sense -- but in this sense alone.

 ![genpong](/img/pong.png)